linda2020130/Business-Analytics-Forecasting/Notes.md

 #### Width of Window

-Can decide the degree of smoothing(How much smoothing do we want?).
+To decide the degree of smoothing(How much smoothing do we want?).
 1. Longest window(over-smoothing):
     * w = length of training period
     * MA = average of entire series